apache/arrow/rust/arrow/README.md

 (foreign interfaces).
 In Rust, receiving and sending pointers via FFI requires usage of `unsafe` due to the impossibility of the compiler to derive the invariants (such as lifetime, null pointers, and pointer alignment), from the source code alone as they are part of the FFI contract.

-Usage of `unsafe` for the purposes of supporting FFI is allowed.

 #### IPC

 The arrow format declares a IPC protocol, which this crate supports.
 IPC is equivalent to a FFI in that the rust compiler can't reason about the contract's invariants.

-Usage of `unsafe` for the purposes of supporting IPC is allowed.

 #### SIMD

 The API provided by the `packed_simd` library is currently `unsafe`.
 However, SIMD offers a significant performance improvement over non-SIMD operations.

-Usage of `unsafe` for the purposes of supporting SIMD is allowed.

 #### Performance